Denomica/Denomica.Text.Json/Denomica.Text.Json/readme.md

 The main improvements in the different versions are listed below.

+### v1.0.6

+- Fixed a problem that caused objects not being properly deserialized when using a custom serialization options instance.

 ### v1.0.5

 - Downgraded [`System.Text.Json`](https://www.nuget.org/packages/System.Text.Json/) to a lower, but still non-vulnerable version.
 This enables more applications to use this library when applications can more freely determine which version of `System.Text.Json` they use.